prozorovskiyvladislav/prozorovskiyvladislav/README.md

 - Google Certified in Web Security
 - Worked on 10+ Large-Scale Projects using modern front-end and back-end technologies
-- Expanding into Full-Stack Development with Python, Django & DevOps
+- Expanding into Full-Stack Development with Nodejs, Nestjs & DevOps

 ## 📬 Get in Touch